SoundRabbit/Kagura/docs/tutorial/hello_kagura.md

 # Hello Kagura

-You can import all necessity by `use use kagura::prelude::*;`, and start application `kagura::run`. `kagura::run` need you a component and a id of entrypoint.
+You can import all necessities by `use kagura::prelude::*;`, and start your application by `kagura::run`. `kagura::run` need you a component and a id of entrypoint.

 Creating compoent, use `Component::new()`. `Component::new()` need you **initial state**, **update** and **render**.
 To create thease parameters, it is needed to define type of **state**, **message** and **subscription-message**.
 In this sample, thease types are defined as `State`, `Msg`, `Sub`.